yteraoka/googleapps-directory-tools/README.md

   2. Approve request
   3. Copy and pasete the code to terminal
   4. Ignore error message (like unknown command --noauth_local_webserver)
 5. Ready.
-Try get user list. `user.py list your.domain.name`
+Try get user list. `user.py list -d your.domain.name`

 Tested with Python 2.7.6 and 2.7.8 only.